telus/tds-core/packages/ButtonGroup/ButtonGroup.md

 Button Groups are sets of radio inputs styled to look like buttons.

-Buttons know they are selected when the parent `ButtonGroup` component's `value` prop matches a `ButtonGroup.Item`'s `value` prop.
+`ButtonGroup` is a stateless component; a button within `ButtonGroup` appears selected when the parent `ButtonGroup` component's `value` prop matches a `ButtonGroup.Item`'s `value` prop.
 This can be managed by a callback function passed into the `onChange` prop.
 Additionally, `onFocus` and `onBlur` callback functions are available.
 All callbacks are assigned to the `ButtonGroup` parent and then passed to all children.

 The `label` prop on the parent `ButtonGroup` component will add a label to the whole group.
-This value will be read out loud when the group is selected via a screen reader.
+This value will be read by assistive technology when the group is focused.

 ### Usage criteria

-- Teams can set a selection to be selected on default
+- A single Button Group Item within ButtonGroup must be selected by default
 - Use button group when one selection needs to be made from multiple options
 - Use when there can only be exactly one choice from multiple options
-- Use there are 2-6 options to choose from
+- Use when there are 2-6 options to choose from
-- Use when options are similar in format or category and short (eg. 1GB, 3GB, 5GB)
+- Use when options are similar in format or category, and also short (eg. 1GB, 3GB, 5GB)
-- Use radio when options are more than than 10-12 characters in length
+- Use [Radio](#radio) when options are more than than 10-12 characters in length

 ```
 initialState = {